 The good news for the Celtics is that they have time to figure out the answers to those questions.
 The daunting summer of 2020 is still a couple years away.
 Between now and then, however, the Celtics may be tempted to venture down a different path.
 If Boston looks to make a big trade for a young superstar, Smart's value transforms into that of a very intriguing trade chip.

 Before his new deal, Boston's roster was filled with players on rookie or max deals - perfect for building a team, but difficult to complete a big trade.
 Having a player in that mid-range - especially if they're worth the money - makes trading for superstars much easier.
-Just last week, Danny Green and his $10 million contract helped match salaries and get Kawhi Leonard to Toronto.
+This offseason, for example, Danny Green and his $10 million contract helped match salaries and get Kawhi Leonard to Toronto.

 While deals in this range are extremely useful in trade negotiations, they have become increasingly rare over the past couple seasons.
 With the 2016 CBA introducing Designated Player Exceptions and increasing the value of max contracts, the league's middle class began to get squeezed.
 As top-end stars get more money, role players are left with less and less of the pie.